jalessandrelli/jalessandrelli.github.io/press.md

 [Spokane Public Radio, KPBX 91.1--The Northwest Arts Review (with Harper Quinn)](https://www.spokanepublicradio.org/post/conversation-jeff-alessandrelli-and-hajara-quinn)

+"The titles in Jeff Alessandrelli’s *Fur Not Light* – “Be Your Own Hitman,” say, or “Nothing of the Month Club” are grimly funny indicators of what’s to come.
+These are poems about how to downsize hope, that most human of emotions.
+“We hope to resign ourselves to hope,” Alessandrelli writes, but, of course, we never quite succeed.
+Hope and resignation tussle endlessly here like a Buddhist version of Laurel and Hardy.
+In *Fur Not Light* wisdom has rhythm." –Rae Armantrout

 ##### For *THE MAN ON HIGH: ESSAYS ON SKATEBOARDING, HIP-HOP, POETRY AND THE NOTORIOUS B.I.G.* (Published in the U.K./U.S. by the UK press Eyewear in March 2018):